lineafab/archive-coding-imd/README.md

 <br/>
 ### Description
 <br/>
 In my transcoding I wanted to research how to preserved these microfiches and the journal with a more accessible contemporary mediums.
 How can I preserve this microfiche with this text based journal into a more understanding narrative with a mission and vision, without losing its context.
 One of the big lack of a microfiche is the cost expenses.
 Reading microfiches need a reader-printers are not always available, often on a public library, limiting the potential user and the ability to make copies.
 I want to show that the issues from a 100 years old journal is still nowadays headlines issues in different format og outcomes.
 But the reason and the thoughs has not changes.
-I want to portraying the relavans of the mother earth journal subjects to todays contemporary stages.

 On my transcoding I focused on two methods, preservation and transformation.
+Preservation of the micro-reader.
+Preservation of the journal.
+Transformation of the micro-reader.
+Transformation of the journal.

+By listen.
+By reading
+By seeing.
+By doing.

 <a name="reader"></a>